dansomrob/dansomrob.github.io/books.md

 ### Critical Transitions in Nature and Society

-### AlphaBrain by *Stephen Duneier*
+### AlphaBrain

-AlphaBrian is split into two halves.
+AlphaBrain is split into two halves.
 The first is a general guide to decision theory and I'll cover that mostly.
 The second part covers decision making in finance.
 I won't cover that part.

 #### Right vs Rational